-5.1 The RW Mechanism
+5.1.
+The RW-agent

-An important contribution in the analytical part of this paper, is the derivation of the coverage in a fully connected network (i.e., $r_c \ge \sqrt{2}$), shown in equation 3.
-Figure 4.a presents coverage as a function of t (i.e., the number of movements of the random walker) in fully connected network topologies of 100, 500, 1000 and 3000 nodes.
+An important contribution in the analytical part of this paper, is the derivation of the coverage in a fully connected network (i.e., $r_c \ge \sqrt{2}$), shown in Eq.
+(3).
+Fig. 4a presents coverage as a function of t (i.e. the number of movements of the random walker) in fully connected network topologies of 100, 500, 1000 and 3000 nodes.
 For each network topology, the analytically derived value $\tilde{C}r(t)$ is also depicted.
 It is important to note that the analytical findings are almost identical to the simulation results.
-Figure 4.b presents (normalized) coverage as a function of t/N. As before, it is demonstrated that $\tilde{C}r(t/N)$ is almost identical to $C_r(t/N)$ as it is concluded by observing simulation results for the case of a fully connected topology.
+Fig. 4b presents (normalized) coverage as a function of t/N. As before, it is demonstrated that $\tilde{C}r(t/N)$ is almost identical to $C_r(t/N)$ as it is concluded by observing simulation results for the case of a fully connected topology.